pushpendraYadav01/pushpendraYadav01/README.md

 ### Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">, I'm Pushpendra Yadav
-### 👋 Hi, I'm Pushpendra Yadav!
-I'm a Senior Analyst at Capgemini, specializing in machine learning, Python, C, C++, Linux, SQL, DevOps, HTML, CSS, and Angular.
+### I'm a Senior Analyst at Capgemini, specializing in machine learning, Python, C, C++, Linux, SQL, DevOps, HTML, CSS, and Angular.
 I have experience working on various projects in machine learning and web development, utilizing technologies like Python, HTML, CSS, and JavaScript.
 I'm also proficient in using frameworks like Angular and Flask.
 I have a strong background in data analysis and databases, including SQL.
 Additionally, I have knowledge of cloud technologies such as AWS and tools like Postman.

 <a href="https://www.linkedin.com/in/pushpendra-yadav-2031971ba/">